ColCarroll/strava_calendar/README.md

 ![month plot](https://github.com/colcarroll/strava_calendar/blob/main/samples/sample_4.png "Month Plot")

+## See also!

+Downloading your data is a bit of a pain.
+You migh as well try out (this awesome project)[https://github.com/Lisa-Ho/year-in-sports] while you're visualizing your year!

 ## Bulk export from Strava

 The process for downloading data is also [described on the Strava website](https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export#Bulk):